xvrh/common_locale_data/README.md

 ## Source

-All the data are extracted from this repository: https://github.com/unicode-org/cldr-json
+All the data are extracted from this repository: https://github.com/unicode-org/cldr-json.
+The data was downloaded 2024-08-17 12:19:35.000Z.
+It is CLDR version 45.0.0 and Unicode version 15.1.0.

 ## Example